 Soil pH Level: Testing - Raising - Lowering

-Why is my blueberry bush not growing so well, when everything else is doing fine?
+Why are my blueberries not growing so well, when everything else is doing fine?
 The correct soil pH level will have a major effect on your plants, fruits, and vegetables.
 Test your soil pH level and raise or lower the levels.

 - How can I test the soil pH?
 Soil testing can be done naturally with vinegar and baking soda or with a kit.